abdetaterefe/phone_recap/README.md

 <!-- ### View Total Calls Summary

-This feature allows you to view a summary of all your calls, including the total number of calls made, the total number of calls received, and the total duration of calls.
-You can also view the average duration of calls and the number of calls per minute.
+This feature allows you to view a summary of all your calls, including the total number of calls duration, the total number of calls received, and the total duration of calls.

 ### View Monthly Calls Summary

 This feature allows you to view a summary of your calls for each month, including the total number of calls made, the total number of calls received, and the total duration of calls.
-You can also view the average duration of calls and the number of calls per minute.

 ### View Contact Specific Calls Insights

 This feature allows you to view insights about a specific contact, including the total number of calls made, the total number of calls received, and the total duration of calls.
-You can also view the average duration of calls and the number of calls per minute.

 ## View Behavior Patterns

 This feature allows you to view patterns of behavior, such as the number of calls made to a specific contact, the number of calls received from a specific contact, and the duration of calls made to a specific contact.
-You can also view the average duration of calls and the number of calls per minute.

 ## View Advanced Metrics

 This feature allows you to view advanced metrics, such as the number of calls made to a specific contact, the number of calls received from a specific contact, and the duration of calls made to a specific contact.
-You can also view the average duration of calls and the number of calls per minute.

 ## View Comparative Analysis

 This feature allows you to compare your calls to other people or groups, such as your friends or colleagues.
-You can view the total number of calls made, the total number of calls received, and the total duration of calls.
-You can also view the average duration of calls and the number of calls per minute. -->
+You can view the total number of calls made, the total number of calls received, and the total duration of calls. -->

 ## Contributing